 The ultimate Google job.

-Software engineers at Google work on products used by billions of people.
-You might improve search algorithms, develop new features, or create entirely new platforms.
+Software engineers at Google create products that billions of people use.
+You may improve search algorithms, develop new features, or build entirely new platforms.

 Minimum requirements: